Getting the Right Insurance Protection in France

 Depending on the sort of business you’re planning to start, you may or may not need professional insurance coverage.
 This type of insurance in France is more complex than in the UK and is normally dealt with by a specialist advisor within the insurance company.
 Business insurance in France can be very expensive, so the message here is to know exactly what you must have in terms of insurance; know what you’d like to have and be prepared to compromise.
 It’s also a good idea to shop around carefully.

-Other insurance options might include life insurance, particularly if you are borrowing; car fleet insurance, pet insurance; insurance of your mobile home or caravan as well as boat insurance.
+Other insurance options might include life insurance, particularly if you are borrowing; car fleet insurance, pet insurance; insurance for your mobile home or caravan, as well as boat insurance.

 Finding the Right Package

-When it comes to choosing the right insurance provider, it’s a good idea to seek out and follow up on recommendations.
+When choosing the right insurance provider, it’s a good idea to seek out and follow up on recommendations.
 A warm lead into a quality insurance provider is normally a better start than walking in cold to an insurance office on the high street.
-Depending on your level of French, it may be that choosing a face-to-face English speaking agent is of paramount importance to you.
+Depending on your level of French, it may be that choosing a face-to-face English-speaking agent is of paramount importance to you.

 Either way, it’s important to choose someone that you get along with and have confidence in while trying to avoid brokers who may be incurring additional fees.
-We have a long-standing professional relationship with a bilingual team with over 25 years experience working with English speaking ex-pats and homeowners from all over the globe.
-They provide expert advice, a friendly service and can cater for your specific needs.
+We have a long-standing professional relationship with a bilingual team with over 30 years of experience working with English-speaking expats and homeowners from all over the globe.
+They provide expert advice, a friendly service and can cater to your specific needs.